Veroni/IoT_blinds/README.md

 # IoT_blinds
-Open and close blinds with Google Home
+This project allows to open and close blinds using Google Home.

+Things you will need:
+- ESP12E with HW-588A
+- Case for 4 AA batteries
+- DC motor, 3.3-5V
+- electric wires

+Tools:
+- Phillips screwdriver